-- $BPCGCosts_d$: The Bid Production Cost Guarantee payments, in \$, made to Suppliers for Resources for day d in the relevant Subzone arising as a result of meeting the reliability needs of that Subzone, except for the BPCG payments made to Suppliers for SCRs. - $SZWdUnits{cd}$: The Withdrawal Billing Units, in megawatt hours, for Transmission Customer c in day d in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply Station Power as a thirdparty provider.
+$LRRBPCGCh_d$: The sum of Local Reliability BPCG charges, in \$, for all Transmission Customers that supply Power as third-party providers in the relevant Subzone as calculated above for day d.

+$SZWdUnits{cd}$: The Withdrawal Billing Units, in megawatt hours, for Transmission Customer c in day d in the relevant Subzone, except for Withdrawal Billing Units for Wheels Through, Exports, and to supply Station Power as a third-party provider.